HankB/Linux_ZFS_Root/README.md

 ### Debian

 Debian is under active development.
 The script has been updated to support Buster and with backports.
-(Backports provide 0,7,13 while the regular repos include 0.7.12.)
-Work is stalled on including 0.8.1. (https://github.com/zfsonlinux/zfs/issues/9149)
+(Backports provide 0.7.13 while the regular repos include 0.7.12.)
+Work is complete but not fully tested on including 0.8.1 directly from the ZoL Github repo.